No. 10 (Inter-Allied) Commando: No. 3 Troop ("X" Troop)

 Memorial to No. 3 "X" Troop at Aberdovey where their training commenced in 1942.

-No. 3 Troop, perhaps better known as "X" Troop, was possibly the strangest unit in the British Army, since it consisted mostly of personnel who were technically enemy aliens – German and Austrian Jews – under the command of Captain Bryan Hilton-Jones.
+No. 3 Troop, perhaps better known as "X" Troop, was possibly the strangest unit in the British Army, since it consisted mostly of personnel who were technically enemy aliens – German and Austrian refugees, many of them Jews – under the command of Captain Bryan Hilton-Jones.
 The existence of No 3 (X) Troop was first publicly referred to in the 1971 edition of the Alpine Journal in its obituary of Bryan Hilton-Jones.
 Its first members, in July 1942, were eight Sudeten Germans from Czechoslovakia.
 Officially named No. 3 (British) Troop as a cover, the name "X Troop" was devised by Winston Churchill; "Because they will be unknown warriors... they must perforce be considered an unknown quantity.
 Since the algebraic symbol for unknown is X, let us call them X Troop".

 Most members of the troop were Jews of German, Austrian or Eastern European origin.
 Other members were German political refugees, or members of other religious minorities persecuted by the Nazis in Germany.
 They were almost all recruited from the "Alien Companies" of the Pioneer Corps, which had been raised from vetted inmates of internment camps, who had been detained under Defence Regulation 18B as "enemy aliens".
 Some had arrived in Britain as refugee teenagers in the Kindertransport.
 One member had been imprisoned in Dachau and Buchenwald concentration camps before escaping.
 All members of the troop adopted British names and false personal histories.

 The total number of men that served in X Troop is given in various sources as between 87, the number given the X Troop war diary, and 142 which includes a half-troop raised in the last days of the war.
 They never fought as a complete unit but were seconded in groups of two to six to other Commando units as interpreters and interrogators.
 Their language skills and rigorous Commando training also made them valuable for raiding parties behind enemy lines, gathering intelligence and capturing prisoners.

-Initial training for the first fifty three recruits was at Aberdovey on the west coast of Wales, commemcing in October 1942.
+Initial training for the first fifty three recruits was at Aberdovey on the west coast of Wales, commencing in October 1942.
 They joined the rest of No. 10 Commando at the Commando Basic Training Centre, Achnacarry.
 Three X Troopers were selected to participate in the Allied invasion of Sicily, and two played a major role in Operation Tarbrush, a covert reconnaissance of the French coast.
 Forty five members of X Troop participated in the Normandy landings on 6 June 1944, of whom 27 were killed, wounded or reported missing.
 X-Troop also participated in the Adriatic campaign;Operation Infatuate, the assault on Walcheren in the Netherlands; Operation Plunder, the Rhine crossing, and the Rhineland Campaign.
 Following the end of hostilities, X Troop participated in the Denazification programme and gathered evidence of war crimes for the Nuremberg trials.